 Starting a Medical Staffing Company: Huge Growth + Profitability Potential!

-Starting a medical staffing company now is more prosperous than ever before.
-The nursing (and overall healthcare employee) shortage is projected to continue to increase until 2025.
-Hospitals, nursing homes, and over fifty other types of clients are desperate for resources to help them find qualified healthcare professionals.
-Medical staffing is an $11.1 billion industry with a projected 7% growth rate each year for the next 20+ years.
-There are many sub-verticals within the medical staffing business that can generate profit for agency owners.
+Starting a medical staffing company is more prosperous than before.
+The nursing/healthcare shortage is projected to continue increasing until the year 2025.
+Hospitals, nursing homes, and over fifty other types of medical facilities are desperate for resources to help them find qualified healthcare professionals.
+Medical staffing is an $11.1 billion industry with a projected 7% growth rate occurring annually over the next twenty years.
+There are many sub-verticals within the medical staffing industry that can generate profit for agency owners.

 1. Contract and Per Diem Staffing